percona/pxb-docs/docs/installation/apt_repo.md

 # Installing Percona XtraBackup on Debian and Ubuntu

+!!! note

+    The following instructions install Percona XtraBackup 2.4 using the APT package manager.
+The instructions to install Percona XtraBackup 8.0 using the APT package manager are available in the [Percona XtraBackup 8.0 installation documentation](https://docs.percona.com/percona-xtrabackup/8.0/installation/apt_repo.html).

 Ready-to-use packages are available from the *Percona XtraBackup* software repositories and the [Percona download page](https://www.percona.com/downloads/XtraBackup/).